Marc-Edison-Vergeire/My_Portfolio/SOC Home Lab Projects/Virtual-SOC-Lab/README.md

     free -h
 <p>
 </p>
 <p> For me to open the dashboard, I launched a <b>Kali Linux</b> machine where I can use <b>Mozilla Firefox</b> for the internet and input the URL with the IP to test if it will launch the <b>Wazuh Dashboard</b>.
-I preferred to use Kali Linux because it consumes less RAM than running Wazuh in Windows 10; however, Wazuh can run in Windows 10 as well.</p>
+I preferred to use Kali Linux because it consumes less RAM than running Wazuh in Windows 10; hoIver, Wazuh can run in Windows 10 as Ill.</p>
 <p><img width="975" height="463" alt="image" src="https://github.com/user-attachments/assets/c9a9cee7-8f6d-4c00-b3f0-c07bac3016dd" />

 </p>